Mortgage FAQs: Answers for Homebuyers & Homeowners

 Step 1: Understand Your Budget

 The first step to buying your home is figuring out how much you can afford.
 Start by looking at your monthly income, expenses, and savings.
-Remember, it’s not just about the home price—you’ll need to account for closing costs, property taxes, homeowners insurance, and maintenance.
+Remember, it’s not just about the home price.
+You’ll need to account for closing costs, property taxes, homeowners insurance, and maintenance.
 A good rule of thumb is to aim for a monthly mortgage payment that’s 25-30% of your take-home pay.

 Step 2: Get Pre-Approved for a Mortgage